eegyolk-ai/eegyolk/floris_files/README.md

 * `simulated_data.ipynb` is a demo file to create and visualise simulated EEG data from the signal frequencies.

 ### Functions
-* `epodium.py` contains the epodium class for working with the ePodium dataset.
+* `epodium.py` contains the Epodium class for working with the ePodium dataset.
 The class contains data and methods specific to the dataset.
-* `ddp.py`  contains the ddp class for working with the DDP dataset.
+* `ddp.py`  contains the DDP class for working with the DDP dataset.
 Like the epodium class, this class contains data and methods specific to the dataset.

 * `processing.py` contains tools for (multi)processing raw EEG data and saves the processed EEG data as epochs.
 * `sequences.py` contains a sequence class for each dataset to iterate over the data for training the deep learning model.